nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```
 #### <a name="subscription-access-control"></a> Subscription Access Control

-Access to subscription is granted through the provider via the INGEST_MANAGEMENT_ACL and EMAIL_SUBSCRIPTION_MANAGEMENT
+Access to subscription is granted through the provider via the INGEST_MANAGEMENT_ACL and SUBSCRIPTION_MANAGEMENT

 ### <a name="community-usage-metrics"></a> Community Usage Metrics